 Africa’s problem of leadership is that of perception and the inability to distinguish between leadership and authority granted by position, that’s, positional authority that comes from power.
 The common attitude by many people in power in Africa and hence cause of crisis in leadership, is to confuse authority for[with] leadership.

 Most people in positions of power and authority aren’t necessarily leaders.
-They are often in such positions by either use of force and usurpation of power, or by way of selection or appointment by a higher power [authority], to whom they are beholden.
+They are often in such positions by either use of force and usurpation of power, or by way of of manipulated and staged [s]elections or appointments by a higher power [authority], to whom they are beholden.

 Such people in positions of power and authority simply have authority granted by their positions but lack any or have zero leadership abilities and/or skills.
 They are more the right-hand managers – institutional police – for the higher power than the leaders they falsely claim to be.